-IPCC 2B2, Key category for N_2O
+IPCC 2B2, Key category for N2O NFR 2B2 Last update: 27.05.2010

-NFR 2B2

 There are two plants in Norway where nitric acid is produced.
 Nitric acid is used as a raw material in the manufacture of nitrogenous-based fertiliser.
-The production of nitric acid (HNO3) generates nitrous oxide (N2O) and NO_x as by-products of high temperature catalytic oxidation of ammonia (NH3).
+The production of nitric acid (HNO3) generates nitrous oxide (N2O) and NOx as by-products of high temperature catalytic oxidation of ammonia (NH3).
 The production of nitrogenous-based fertiliser also leads to emissions of particles.

 The two plants have together five production lines.
-One production line was rebuilt in 1991 and in 2006 two lines were equipped with technology to decompose N_2O by extension of the reactor chamber.
+One production line was rebuilt in 1991 and in 2006 two lines were equipped with technology to decompose $N_2O$ by extension of the reactor chamber.
 Since then, all production lines have to a certain extent been equipped with this technology.

-NO_2 and NO_x
+$NO_2$ and $NO_x$

-The two plants report the emissions of N_2O and NO_X to the Norwegian Environment Agency.
-The N_2O emissions have been continuously measured since 1991 at one production line, and from 2000 at another.
-The emissions at the three other production lines were previously based on monthly and weekly measurements, but from 2008 figures on N_2O emissions from all production lines are based on continuous measurements.
+The two plants report the emissions of $N_2O$ and $NO_X$ to the Norwegian Environment Agency.
+The $N_2O$ emissions have been continuously measured since 1991 at one production line, and from 2000 at another.
+The emissions at the three other production lines were previously based on monthly and weekly measurements, but from 2008 figures on $N_2O$ emissions from all production lines are based on continuous measurements.

-Emission figures for NH3 are annually reported to the Norwegian Environment Agency.
+Emission figures for $NH_3$ are annually reported to the Norwegian Environment Agency.